ItzCornflakez/map_game/README.md

 <img src="Images/screenshot.PNG" alt="screenshot" width="640" height="280">

 Developed in unity this project looks to make a new version of the 10 year old game of europa universalis 4.
+The reason why this project was made was that there is so much lag and other stuff in europa universalis 4 that is caused by memory leaks and other issues that is a result of bad code.

 <p align="right">(<a href="#top">back to top</a>)</p>